Rachel Needham, CPA

 That said, while Richard’s professional niche is rather weighty and serious in nature, you’ll find he is anything but that in person.
 Among his co-workers, he’s the firm’s “class clown” who regularly provides a good dose of much-appreciated humour, cracking jokes and even playing an occasional office prank.
 What’s more, in reflecting on his career, Richard often laughs about how it may have been inspired by his curious childhood obsession with TV game shows.
 In fact, he likes to view each client case less like a problem and more like a 5,000-piece jigsaw puzzle, with all the pieces mixed up and the box was thrown away long ago.
 Richard’s job is to complete the puzzle, identifying any missing pieces and what the picture would look like if they were there.
 He analyzes all information, applying relevant laws, regulations and precedent court cases in combination with his education, training, skills and experience.
 Then, he presents his findings either orally or in a report.

-Richard’s expertise and puzzle-solving abilities give our professional accounting and tax services a competitive advantage throughout the Southeast and beyond.
+Richard’s experience and puzzle-solving abilities give our professional accounting and tax services a competitive advantage throughout the Southeast and beyond.
 However, his creativity, passion for solutions, collaborative skills, and incessant sense of humour make him a prize find for the firm, too.
 Committed to meeting his clients’ needs while demonstrating clear value, Richard is a perfect complement to our talent at Adam Shay CPA.

 Of note, Richard holds a bachelor’s degree in accounting from the University of Pittsburgh.
 He has volunteered with the North Carolina Association of CPAs as a member of the Young CPA Cabinet, serves as President of the Cape Fear Chapter, and is a member of the NCACPA Fraud Conference Task Force.
 He also volunteers for the AICPAs as a CFF Task Force member representing North Carolina.